ibm-cloud-docs/discovery-data/getting-started-tool.md

 ![Cloud Pak for Data only](images/cpdonly.png) Install {{site.data.keyword.discoveryshort}}.
 See [Installing Discovery for Cloud Pak for Data](/docs/discovery-data?topic=discovery-data-install).

 ![IBM Cloud only](images/cloudonly.png) Sign up for a free {{site.data.keyword.cloud_notm}} account or log in.
 Go to the [{{site.data.keyword.discoveryshort}}](https://{DomainName}/catalog/services/discovery){: external} page in the {{site.data.keyword.cloud_notm}} catalog and create a service instance.

-This release of IBM Cloud is available for Premium instances of {{site.data.keyword.discoveryshort}} on IBM Cloud created after 16 July 2020.
-For Premium instances created before that date and for all Lite and Advanced plans, see [Getting started with Discovery](/docs/discovery?topic=discovery-getting-started).
-{: important}

-IBM Cloud docs are available [here](https://cloud.ibm.com/docs){: external}.
-{: note}

 ## Step 1: Open Watson Discovery
 {: #getting-started-launch-tool}